check-spelling/linkerd-website/linkerd.io/content/2/faq/_index.md

 ## How does Linkerd handle ingress?

-(2.x) For reasons of simplicity, Linkerd doesn't provide ingress itself, but instead [works in conjunction with the ingress controller](https://linkerd.io/2/features/ingress/) of your choice.
+(2.x) For reasons of simplicity, Linkerd doesn't provide ingress itself but instead [works in conjunction with the ingress controller](https://linkerd.io/2/features/ingress/) of your choice.